iron-software/IronBarcode-Examples/how-to/net-maui-barcode-scanner-reader-tutorial/README.md

 }
 ```

-To copy the scanned barcode text and notify the user:
+And here's how to copy the scanned text and notify the user:

 ```cs
 private async void CopyEditorText (object sender, EventArgs e)